 |

-And some hardware with interesting possibilities for use with Soundplant: A Cross-Section of Soundplant Users
+Some devices with interesting possibilities for use with Soundplant: